-- (c) affiliated telecommunications undertakings and a group of affiliated telecommunications undertakings shall be treated as a single telecommunications undertaking, and any agreement or other conduct that is prohibited, penalised or otherwise regulated by these Regulations with regard to a "telecommunications undertaking" shall be read to apply with equal force and effect to affiliated telecommunications undertakings and any group of affiliated telecommunications undertakings. - (3) References in the Act or these Regulations to -- - (a) the lessening of competition shall, unless the context otherwise requires, include references to the preventing, restricting, or distorting of competition; - (b) the term "dominance," "abuse of a dominant position," and like terms include "joint dominance" and "abuse of a jointly dominant position," unless the context otherwise expressly requires; and - (c) the term "anti-competitive conduct" includes abuse of a dominant position, where the context requires to achieve the objects of these Regulations. - (4) For purposes of these Regulations, the effect on competition in a market shall be determined by reference to any factor that affects competition in that market, including actual or potential competition from -- - (a) telecommunications networks, telecommunications services, facilities and other business carried out or likely to be carried out by persons not resident or carrying on business in Guyana; and - (b) any person that is operating in violation of the Act or the Regulations.
+- (2) For the purposes of these Regulations - - (a) any two telecommunications undertakings are to be treated as affiliated telecommunications undertakings where one of them is the subsidiary of the other or both are subsidiaries of the same parent; - a telecommunications undertaking shall be treated as a subsidiary of another telecommunications undertaking where it is controlled by that other telecommunications undertaking; and - (c) affiliated telecommunications undertakings and a group of affiliated telecommunications undertakings shall be treated as a single telecommunications undertaking, and any agreement or other conduct that is prohibited, penalised or otherwise regulated by these Regulations with regard to a "telecommunications undertaking" shall be read to apply with equal force and effect to affiliated telecommunications undertakings and any group of affiliated telecommunications undertakings.

+- (3) References in the Act or these Regulations to - - (a) the lessening of competition shall, unless the context otherwise requires, include references to the preventing, restricting, or distorting of competition; - (b) the term "dominance," "abuse of a dominant position," and like terms include "joint dominance" and "abuse of a jointly dominant position," unless the context otherwise expressly requires; and - (c) the term "anti-competitive conduct" includes abuse of a dominant position, where the context requires to achieve the objects of these Regulations. - (4) For purposes of these Regulations, the effect on competition in a market shall be determined by reference to any factor that affects competition in that market, including actual or potential competition from - - (a) telecommunications networks, telecommunications services, facilities and other business carried out or likely to be carried out by persons not resident or carrying on business in Guyana; and - (b) any person that is operating in violation of the Act or the Regulations.